-Here’s where to go to stay silky smooth and fuzz free in Hong Kong, whether your prefer waxing, threading, IPL or laser!
+Here’s where to go to stay silky smooth and fuzz free in Hong Kong, whether you prefer waxing, threading, IPL or laser.

 The temperature has risen and the humidity has really kicked in, so no more hiding those legs away in long trousers, it’s time to make sure they are fit to be seen in the great outdoors.
 To help you in your quest for fuzz-free limbs, we’ve compiled a list of some of our favourite Hong Kong hair removal salons (from the super cheap to the ultra-luxe).
 And with waxing, threading, IPL and laser all on offer, smooth, silky skin is just an appointment away.